Intermittent Fasting (IF) has become a buzz phrase around weight loss and health and there are many mis-conceptions about what it actually is.

 I believe it is a great way to control your calories, but for me it wasn’t a magic pill where fat would just strip away like you hear of.
 I have lost even more body fat since stopping Intermittent Fasting and following a four to six meal a day plan.

-With this in mind, I have developed a FREE five meal a day plan for women over the age of 40 which will help you lose around 5 inches of body fat in 90 days.
+With this in mind, I have developed a FREE nutrition guide and meal plan for women over the age of 40 which will help you lose around 5 inches of body fat in 90 days.

 I would highly recommend that you include High Intensity Interval Training (HIIT) with Intermittent Fasting as this will help you burn fat and give you the added benefit of increasing your metabolism.
 You can read more about the benefits of HIIT here.

 There are some great benefits to intermittent fasting:

 - It’s easy to fit into your lifestyle as you are not eating as often so you don’t need to carry around food with you if you are on calorie restriction

 - It’s is easy to implement and very straight forward